tkrojer/PanDDA_PDB_Tools/README.md

 ```

 ## run_dimple.py
 This script runs DIMPLE on all files in a given project directory prepared with ground_state_MMCIF2mtz.py.
+This is necessary because PanDDA needs a PDB, as well as an MTZ file to run.

 ### usage
+First, download the PDB file of the ground_state deposition; then run run_dimple.py
 ```
 run_dimple.py <reference_PDB_file> <project_directory>
 e.g.
 run_dimple.py 5r7x.pdb /Users/tobiaskrojer/PanDDA
 ```
+Please note that the script runs the jobs sequentially and uses only one core, so it may take a couple of hours to finish.

 ## Additional information